Reaction from Chinese residents to the once-in-a-decade census

-The following are comments from Shanghai residents following the release in China of a once-in-a-decade census that showed the population grew at its slowest pace since the 1950s. read more
+(Reuters) - The following are comments from Shanghai residents following the release in China of a once-in-a-decade census that showed the population grew at its slowest pace since the 1950s.

 CHEN CHEN, 30, WHO IS 7-MONTHS-PREGNANT: